Redcxx/ucl-master-project/timeline.md

 - New Quadro RTX 8000 GPU
 - Shared Google drive for storage
 - 12 May DDL for demo, promised 9 May for test

+### 3-8 Jun Holiday

+### 9 Jun Meeting

+- Gonna get new batch of data

+### 10 Jun

+- Got a new batch of data in the late afternoon

+### 11 Jun

+- Rebuilt dataset preprocessing pipeline to suit the new batch of dataset as well as extract tie-down dataset
+- Experimented with naive smaller models, but not very good result

+### 12 Jun

+- Rebuilt training pipeline so that I can develop in the IDE and run code in colab